Yapibe/PEANUT/README.md

     Adjusts p-values to account for multiple testing, controlling the false discovery rate.

 ## Plot Explanation

-For each pathway in the generated plots, you can see its trends for each condition.
-If the bar is solid, it means that it's significantly changing in that condition.
-In the accompanying text file, you can find full information on pathway p-values, trends, and scores of significant genes that are part of the pathways.
+The output plots display pathway trends across conditions:
+- **Colored Bars**: Show the mean score for each pathway in a given condition.
+- **Solid Bars**:  Indicate significant pathways based on the FDR threshold.
+- **Text File**: Includes full details on p-values, trends, and significant genes.